-Annex B of Section B Form 3.1 Aggregate National Data: Declaration of Schedule 3 Chemicals Country Code: Section: B Page n of n pages: Date (ccyy-mm-dd): Confid. mark Please complete one form for each Schedule 3 chemical.
-IUPAC chemical name: CAS registry number: Unit of weight: Tonne 🗖 Kg 🗖 Aggregate quantity for the previous calendar year: Produced: Exported: Suported:
+Form 3.1 Aggregate National Data: Declaration of Schedule 3 Chemicals Country Code: Section: B Page n of n pages: Date (yyyy-mm-dd):

+Confid. mark Ensure to complete one form for each Schedule 3 chemical.

+IUPAC chemical name:

+CAS registry number:

+Unit of weight: kt 🗖 tonne $\Box$ kg□

+Aggregate quantity for the previous calendar year:

+Produced:

+Imported:

+Exported:

 Scheduled chemicals should be identified by their chemical names.
 As a scheduled chemical can have many systematic and non-systematic chemical names, the systematic naming system developed by International Union of Pure and Applied Chemistry - the IUPAC chemical name - is preferred.
-As an alternative the chemical name as listed in the Annex on Chemicals of the CWC can also be provided.
+As an alternative the chemical name as listed in the Annex on Chemicals of the Convention can also be provided.
 The use of common or trade names should be avoided when declaring AND.